-''' TextTrim(' Hello World ') >> 'Hello World' TextTrim(' Hello World ',leftOnly:True) >> 'Hello World ' TextTrim(' Hello World ',rightOnly:True) >> ' Hello World' TextTrim(' [One,Two,Three] ',trimChars:' []') >> 'One,Two,Three' '''
+''' TextTrim(' Hello World ') \rightarrow 'Hello World' TextTrim(' Hello World ',leftOnly:True) \rightarrow 'Hello World ' TextTrim(' Hello World ',rightOnly:True) \rightarrow ' Hello World' TextTrim(' [One,Two,Three] ',trimChars:' []') → 'One,Two,Three' '''

-TextReplace(t, t1, t2, all)
+TextReplace(text, pattern, subst, all, caseInsensitive, re)

-If all is omitted or False, it returns text t with the first occurrence of text t1 replaced by t2.
-If all is True, it returns text t with all occurrences of text t1 replaced by t2.
+If all is omitted or False, it returns text with the first occurrence of pattern replaced by subst.
+If all is True, it returns text with all occurrences of text pattern replaced by subst.
+Pattern is matched in a case-sensitive fashion unless caseInsensitive is True.